bradley-mwangangi/bradley-mwangangi/README.md

 ## Skills and Expertise

-- Full-stack development
-- Frontend development with HTML, CSS, and JavaScript
-- Backend development with Java Spring Boot
+- RESTful API design and implementation with Java Spring Boot
+- Frontend development with Angular
-- Database design and management with MySQL and PostgreSQL
+- Database design and management
-- RESTful API design and implementation
 - Git version control